dlstreamer/dlstreamer/docs/source/index.md

-# Intel® Deep Learning Streamer
+# Deep Learning Streamer

-**Intel® Deep Learning Streamer (Intel® DL Streamer)** is an open-source streaming media analytics framework.
+**Deep Learning Streamer (DL Streamer)** is an open-source streaming media analytics framework.
 It is based on GStreamer\* multimedia framework, and it is used for creating complex media analytics pipelines for the Cloud or at the Edge.
 DL Streamer consists of:

-- [Intel® DL Streamer Pipeline Framework](https://github.com/open-edge-platform/edge-ai-libraries/tree/main/libraries/dl-streamer)
+- [Deep Learning Streamer Pipeline Framework](https://github.com/open-edge-platform/edge-ai-libraries/tree/main/libraries/dl-streamer)
   for designing, creating, building, and running media analytics pipelines.
 It includes C++ and Python APIs.
-- [Intel® DL Streamer Pipeline Server](https://github.com/open-edge-platform/edge-ai-libraries/tree/main/microservices/dlstreamer-pipeline-server)
+- [Deep Learning Streamer Pipeline Server](https://github.com/open-edge-platform/edge-ai-libraries/tree/main/microservices/dlstreamer-pipeline-server)
   for deploying and scaling media analytics pipelines as micro-services on one or many compute nodes.
 It includes REST APIs